mcconville/blog/_posts/blog/2019-05-27-kubecon-europe-reflection.md

 Sai is an IBM colleague - I've been lucky to collaborate with him on a couple of projects.
 In this talk he sped through a few examples from 'lift and shift' to extending a classic Java application to Kube.
 It was very well done, with a slick performance from Sai - he certainly has a gift for this :)

-The hall was large and packed - which gives a clue that the developer world has an appetite for this subject.
+The hall was large and packed - which provides a clue that the developer world has an appetite for this subject.
 One of my own talks was about app modernization, and I detected a similar hunger from my much smaller crowd about approaches and case studies.

 Would recommend Sai's video when it is posted.